About Rebecca

 Two decades inside the conversations shaping what comes next.

-For more than two decades, Rebecca Maklad has had a front-row seat to the conversations shaping our future.
+For more than two decades, Rebecca Maklad has worked at the intersection of ideas, technology and human potential.

 What Rebecca is thinking about now